 Probably the best example of email efficiency is when the client can sketch a storyboard of their project (doesn’t matter how good), scan it, and email it.
 This helps immeasurably.
 It couldn’t even be explained better in person.
 Email is also very important for the progress of the project, to share a link of what I’ve done so far and then receive a concise checklist of feedback, concerns, questions, requests, and revisions for which I can then directly respond to the email point-by-point.

 Many, many things get lost in transmission and translation.

-Because what the client is saying is fresh in their mind they may feel that once they’ve said everything that you now magically contain all the same knowledge.
+Because what the client is saying is fresh in their mind, they may feel that once they’ve said everything that you now magically contain all the same knowledge.
 But, hearing, listening, acknowledging, understanding, and remembering are all very different things.

 Most things will be lost in a phone conversation.
-Recording a phone conversation isn’t very practical either and re-listening to it to find the details would be even more difficult.
+Recording a phone conversation isn’t very practical either and re-listening to it to find the details would be even more difficult and time-consuming.
 Taking notes during the conversation really isn’t a solution either.
 You’ll end up with a lot of “Wait, what was that?
 Say that again.” moments and a lot of repeating and going back over things that just isn’t (and shouldn’t be) necessary.

 Email and IM

 Everything is conveniently recorded: every word, picture, file, and link.